 Amphitheatre at West Point

 This secluded area nestled in the woods is the perfect setting for company picnics, festivals, concerts, performances, and other large group gatherings.
-The facility can accommodate up to 4,000 people and includes a large open field, lawn seating, stage, electricity, water, and ample parking.
-To arrange a visit, or for rental and reservation information, contact Beth Highley at 471-1623.
+See the park website for more information.

 The large picnic shelter was built to resemble a barn that once stood nearby.
 Featuring restrooms, a grill, and electricity, the facility accommodates up to 75 people for group picnics and gatherings.
 The small shelter accommodates up to 40 people and has a grill and drinking fountain nearby.
-These shelters must be reserved; for rental fees and availability call the Reservationist at 560-4355.
+See the park website for reservation information.
 Numerous picnic tables and grills are located throughout the park and are available for free on a first-come, first-served basis.

-The established trails, approximately 5 miles in length, lead along the river and through rocky terrain with granite bluffs often covered with mountain laurel rhododendron, and partridgeberry.
+The trails, approximately 5 miles in length, lead along the river and through rocky terrain with granite bluffs often covered with mountain laurel rhododendron, and partridgeberry.
 A variety of flowers, ferns, and shrubs indigenous to the mountains are also found here.
 A pleasant sequence of rapids and deep waters makes the river popular for paddling.
 Fishing is permitted; catfish, bream, crappie, chain pickerel, and largemouth bass abound.
 In addition, the Eno is a prime habitat for the Red-eye or Roanoke bass, a game fish found in only two rivers in the state, the Eno and the Tar.
-Download Trail Map here (pdf 1.1mb)